sdgrella/frontend_april_react/README.md

    In Form.js, to the button's event function, setFormData({}) and set each piece of state to empty string To each input, set it's value equal to the corresponding piece of state

+## JG React Day 3 Live

+1. Build the setup for your loader

+   In Form.js, add a piece of state for isLoading with its initial state set to false In Form.js, in handleClick, set isLoading to true In Form.js, in handleClick, add a setTimeout that wraps everything inside In the setTimeout, set isLoading to false
+   Create a useEffect that console logs isLoading each time it changes

+2. Show the button if isLoading is false

+   In Form.js, connect the state isLoading to the button

+3. Show a loader if isLoading is true

+   Create a component for your loader
+   Import the loader into Form.js
+   Connect the state to the loader and show it when isLoading is true

+4. Build the setup for the Alert

+   In App.js, create a piece of state for showAlert and set it to false Pass the setShowAlert function down as a prop to the form Inside the setTimeout, setShowAlert to true

+5. Remove alert

+   In Form.js, create a useEffect with showAlert in the dependency array In the useEffect, add a setTimeout that changes showAlert to false Console.log showAlert each time it changes

+6. Show the alert

+   Add a component for an alert
+   Show it when showAlert is true and hide it when false

+7. In App.js, add a useEffect

+   Inside the useEffect, write a fetch request that on page load requests data from an API Save the results to a piece of state

+8. Add a loader that shows the page is loading until the fetch request comes back with data

+9. Add to your form a fetch request

+   When the user submits the form, send out a fetch request to an API Add information from the API to your form submimssion Use a loader and an alert as part of the user experience lifecycle

+10. If time permits, use local storage to store the form entries

+    When the app loads, load from storage the saved entries